refring/monero-rpc-php/README.md

 After that, run `composer test:integration`

 Also, you can run `docker compose down` to stop and remove the containers started by `docker compose up`.

+## Roadmap
+- [ ] More wallet-rpc integration tests
+- [ ] Fix strong-typed model classes for certain responses:
+  - [ ] BlockHash in some places
+  - [ ] Introduce a Address class maybe
+- [ ] More thorough error handling
+- [ ] Decide on giving the different get_blockheader* methods the same response

 ##  Contributing